Top 6 Hiking Boots for Wide Feet – 2026 Trail-Tested Picks

 The Columbia Newton Ridge Plus II is a lightweight and budget-friendly option that doesn’t compromise on comfort.
 This boot is ideal for hikers who want a no-frills and dependable option without breaking the bank.
 It features a waterproof leather upper with a seam-sealed construction, so you can confidently take on wet conditions.

 The boot’s Techlite midsole offers lightweight cushioning.
-However, it’s not as advanced as some of the higher-end models, but for the price, this boot offers great value and plenty of space for wide feet.
+However, it’s not as advanced as some of the high-end models, but for the price, this boot offers great value and plenty of space for wide feet.

 Tech Specs: